Mario Cipollini: Controversies

+These antics violated UCI regulations, which resulted in Cipollini and his team being fined thousands of Swiss francs.
+The muscle suit fetched 100 million lira (US$43,710) in a charity auction, nearly 100 times the fine.
+Some organisers, especially Jean-Marie Leblanc of the Tour de France, took offence at his hijinks, and he wasn't invited to race in the Tour from 2000 to 2003, despite being the world champion in 2003.

+Cipollini was kicked out of the 2000 Vuelta a España after he punched Vitalicio Seguros rider Francisco Cerezo to the ground before the start of a stage.
+Later in 2003, he drew the ire of the organisers of the Vuelta a España when he quit after the prologue time trial.
+His team had been invited to compete with the condition that Cipollini participated.
+He said he was recovering from an injury and should not have been forced to race in the first place.

 In February 2013, news surfaced that Cipollini could have been a client of doctor Eufemiano Fuentes from 2001 to 2004.
 A report published by Italian newspaper Gazzetta dello Sport alleged that Cipollini's codename was "Maria" and that he received various doping products, including injecting 25 blood bags from the beginning of 2003 to the start of the Giro d'Italia in May.
 Cipollini's lawyer stated that the claims were false when the story was revealed on 9 February 2013.

 His name was on the list of doping tests published by the French Senate on 24 July 2013 that were collected during the 1998 Tour de France and found positive for EPO when retested in 2004.

+In June 2022, and following allegations of domestic violence and stalking, the public prosecutor of Lucca demanded a two and half years of prison sentence for Cipollini.In October 2022, Cipollini was sentenced by the Lucca court to a suspended 3 years in prison and to compensate the civil party for 85 thousand euros.